• Home

 Funny Dangling Modifiers: How to Identify and Fix Them

-You all know I enjoy a good laugh at some of the grammar and punctuation faux pas out there.
+You all know we enjoy a good laugh at some of the grammar myths and punctuation faux pas out there.

-Funny dangling modifiers are some of my favorite grammar mistakes to find out in the wild.
-I get a real kick out of the mental images I get from trying to decipher what the author really meant.
+Funny dangling modifiers are some of our favorite grammar mistakes to find out in the wild.
+We get a real kick out of the mental images we get from trying to decipher what the author really meant.

 What is a dangling modifier?